nitinsai04/HonorsMiniProject/README.md

-Gesture Controlled Presentation using OpenCV, Python, and MediaPipe
+Gesture Controlled Presentation using OpenCV, Python, and MediaPipe (main2.py is the current working version.
+After installing the dependencies it should work.
+Test on a MacBook M2)

 This project implements a real-time, gesture-controlled presentation system that allows users to navigate slides and annotate them using hand gestures captured via a webcam.
 The system leverages MediaPipe-based hand landmark detection (via cvzone) and deterministic gesture logic to provide a touchless, interactive presentation experience.